roshanrn/rnAlloc/README.md

 4. yes/no for rnAlloc
 5. yes/no for malloc

+To run with tcmalloc for example, run:
+LD_PRELOAD=/usr/lib/x86_64-linux-gnu/libtcmalloc.so ./build/bin/rnBench 4 100000 500000 yes yno

-To run with per stats and tcmalloc, jemalloc, etc. run: perf stat ./build/bin/rnBench 2 100000 500000 no yes
+To run with perf stats run:
+perf stat ./build/bin/rnBench 2 100000 500000 no yes

 ### Unit Tests (To Do -> use gtests later)